JoonHyeok-hozy-Kim/upenn_mcit/ajiv_mk2.md

 # 15.2 계약기간
 - A 24-month contract is okay with me because
-  - my fiancé is pursuing a doctor’s degree,
+  - my fiancé is pursuing a master's degree in Philadelphia and he will do the doctor's as well.
-  - which typically takes 5 to 6 years, in Philadelphia.
+- I heard that it will take at least 6 to 7 years.
 - Additionally, I am satisfied with my current role as a dialysis nurse. [(TOP)](#list-of-contents)

 # 15.3 날씨